This program is currently under review and is not open to applications. Please watch here for updates.

 What to expect

 This intensive program has been designed to involve the student in a variety of learning environments and instructional delivery methods.
-The student will participate in lectures, demonstrations, group work, micro-teaching sessions and lesson presentations.
+Courses may be offered face-to-face, online, or blended format.
+Students will participate in lectures, demonstrations, group work, practice teaching sessions and lesson presentations.
 There is a supervised practicum.

 - This program is available to Canadian citizens and permanent residents.
 See program options for international students at VCC International.